Observer Loop Viability Bounds

 At the top, each observer’s cosmological horizon has radius RH=3/ΛR_H = \sqrt{3/\Lambda}.
 The mass enclosed within that horizon is MH=c2RH/(2G)M_H = c^2 R_H/(2G) (in the de Sitter limit).
 Its Schwarzschild radius is RS(MH)=2GMH/c2=RHR_S(M_H) = 2GM_H/c^2 = R_H.
 The horizon sits at its own gravitational collapse scale.
 The holographic bound is again saturated: SH=AH/(4P2)S_H = A_H/(4\ell_P^2) encodes the maximum information for a region of this size.
 (Each comoving observer has its own horizon, centered on itself.
 By constitutive universality the budget C0C_0 has the same value for all, but it is a per-observer quantity — not a global total.
 See Proposition 7.4, Remark.)

-Between these two saturated endpoints, the bootstrap hierarchy builds a finite bridge: 4 algebra levels (Bootstrap → Division Algebras, Theorem 7.1), 3 generations (Three Generations, Theorem 3.1), coupling ratios α1:α2:α3=4:2:1\alpha_1:\alpha_2:\alpha_3 = 4:2:1 (Coupling Constants, Proposition 2.1), and exponential mass separations (Mass Hierarchy, Theorem 3.1).
+Between the two saturated endpoints, the bootstrap hierarchy builds a finite bridge: 4 algebra levels (Bootstrap → Division Algebras, Theorem 7.1), 3 generations (Three Generations, Theorem 3.1), coupling ratios α1:α2:α3=4:2:1\alpha_1:\alpha_2:\alpha_3 = 4:2:1 (Coupling Constants, Proposition 2.1), and exponential mass separations (Mass Hierarchy, Theorem 3.1).
 Each step absorbs coherence Δcn\Delta c_n determined by the particle content and couplings at that level.
 The c-theorem (Renormalization Group, Theorem 5.2) ensures the flow is monotonic.

 The total coherence is: